 The study concluded, “It appears to be a relation between serum levels of 25(OH)D and symptoms of depression.
 Supplementation with high doses of vitamin D seems to ameliorate these symptoms indicating a possible causal relationship.”[xxviii]

-The Institute of Medicine recommends 4,000 IU per day for Vitamin D3.
+The Institute of Medicine recommends adults use 4,000 IU per day for Vitamin D3.
 Vitamin D is fat-soluble.
 So make sure you take it with a meal containing healthy fats.
-Or a tablespoon of extra-virgin coconut or olive oil.
+Or a tablespoon of unrefined coconut or olive oil.

 A study published in the American Journal of Clinical Nutrition suggests optimal Vitamin D status is achieved with a serum (blood) 25-hydroxyvitamin D concentration >75 nmol/L.

 It is possible to get your daily dose of Vitamin D from the sun.
 And total-body sun exposure provides the equivalent of 10,000 IU of Vitamin D.[xxix]

 But chances are none of us has the opportunity to sunbathe nude every single day to get our dose of Vitamin D.